andrewmuhn/apprenti-e-commerce/README.md

 3. Open the project in your preferred code editor.
 4. Open the index.html page in live preview

-## Usage

-1. [Describe how to run the project]
-2. [Provide any necessary instructions or guidelines for using the application]

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: